This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Kuru shoes caught my eye because they’re designed for people who’ve had problems with plantar fasciitis and other foot pain.
 That’s exactly what my feet had been begging for!

 They’re built to help with arch support, heel pain and more.
 The cutting edge KURUSOLE hugs your heels to keep them better aligned and balanced, keeping the natural cushioning in your foot young and healthy.
-(You can learn more about the KURUSOLE technology here)
+(You can learn more about their footwear design and the KURUSOLE technology here)

-Though Kuru makes everything from sneakers, ballet style flats and loafers, I went straight for the sandals.
-My favorites were the Kala Women’s Sandals because they were more more stylish than supportive shoes I’d seen on other sites.
+My favorite shoes were the Kala Women’s Sandals because they were more more stylish than supportive shoes I’d seen on other sites (I really love the black and teal pair).
 I also read multiple Kuru shoes reviews and people really seemed to love them.
-In the end, I went with the Kala Sandals, ordering a pair in black and another in white.
+They had a few different designs and in the end, I went with the Kala Sandals, ordering a pair in black and another in white.

 Kuru Kala Sandals